 For women with small or large breasts and for men suffering from Gynecomastia, this defense tactic is used to hide and draw attention away from the chest area – the source of anxiety.
 In tall women, poor posture or shoulder shrugging simply makes them appear shorter.

-A breast augmentation or reduction is an alternative for those who are anxious about the appearance of their breasts (this includes men too.
-Read my article on Gynecomastia to learn more).
+A breast augmentation or reduction is an alternative for those who are anxious about the appearance of their breasts, as is gynecomastia surgery for men.
 As always, sitting up straight, keeping your shoulders back and keeping your chin up will dramatically enhance your appearance to others.

 Do you think you have poor posture?
 Do you know someone who uses shoulder shrugging as a defense mechanism?
 Do you have a “secret” to keeping good posture?